 - one .5 speech pathologist

 Throughout the months, our parents come to support their children during the Wolverines in the News (W.I.N.) luncheon, academic programs, and student recognition assemblies.
 During the evenings, our parents attend Open House, Family Fun Night (hosted by the 21st Century Learning Center), Math and Science and Technology Night, and PTSA and SIC meetings.

 Technology plays a part in serving our students.
 Each of our grade levels has a computer lab that is equipped with Study Island.
 Lab facilitators download student data and disseminate it to the grade level administrators and teachers, so instruction can be planned.
 Our students may check out Accelerated Read books from the media center.
 Lexile scores identified by MAP testing scores also aid in the process of selecting book titles on each student’s instructional level.
 Computers are also available in the media center for students to access the Internet in order to conduct research.
 All of our teachers have a Smartboard in their classroom.
-There is also a mobile computer lab for instructional use.
+Students are also assigned individual Chromebooks to be used throughout the school day.